mikedll/cknife/README.md

     gem install cknife
     cknifeaws help

+## AWS Key and Secret Configuration

+In order of priority, Setup your key and secret with:

+  - $CWD/cknife.yml
+  - $CWD/tmp/cknife.yml
+  - environment variables: `KEY`, `SECRET`
+  - environment variablse: `AMAZON_ACCESS_KEY_ID`, `AMAZON_SECRET_ACCESS_KEY`

+The format of your cknife.yml must be like so:

+    ---
+    key: AKIAblahblahb...
+    secret: 8xILhOsecretsecretsecretsecret...

 # Overview

 An Amazon Web Services S3 command line tool, and a few other command